lanl/singularity-eos/doc/sphinx/src/models.rst

 .. note::

-  If the source EOS provides ``BulkModulusFromDensityTemperature`` or ``BulkModulusFromDensityInternalEnergy`` methods, they will be used directly.
-Otherwise, bulk modulus is computed from finite differences of pressure.
-The same applies to thermodynamic derivatives.
-Similarly, if the source EOS provides ``Abar()`` and ``Zbar()`` methods and these properties are not specified in ``params``, they will be extracted from the source EOS.
+  The constructor automatically detects and uses optional EOS methods when available to improve accuracy:

+  - ``GruneisenParamFromDensityTemperature`` or
+    ``GruneisenParamFromDensityInternalEnergy`` for computing dP/dE
+  - ``SpecificHeatFromDensityTemperature`` or
+    ``SpecificHeatFromDensityInternalEnergy`` for computing dT/dE
+  - ``PressureFromDensityInternalEnergy`` for direct pressure lookups (otherwise uses chain rule conversions)

+  If these methods are not provided, derivatives are computed via centered finite differences.
+Bulk modulus is always computed consistently from derivatives using the internal ``calcBMod_()`` method.

+  Material properties (``MeanAtomicMass()`` and ``MeanAtomicNumber()``) are automatically extracted from the source EOS if available and not specified in ``params``.

 Additionally Spiner EOS models support mass fraction lookups of the form